critical2026-06-09SAP Cloud Application Programming Model

-SAP Cloud Application Programming Model (npm packages: mbt, @cap-js/sqlite, @cap-js/postgres, @cap-js/db-service)
+SAP Cloud Application Programming Model (Node.js)

 Vulnerability Detail